How do Car Allowances Work Opposed to Company Cars?

 Many employers these days are offering car allowances as opposed to company cars, as then the employee is required to go and take out a form of car loan for themselves and if their employment ceased with their current employer, the car loan carries on with them and there is no ongoing commitment to the employer.

-There are a few things to consider when using up your car allowance to assist with your budget.
+There are a few things to consider when using up your car allowance to assist with your vehicle purchase.

 How To Spend Your Car Allowance?

 When being provided a car allowance, it is not just the car loan repayment that needs to be factored in.
 You also need to estimate how much you need to put aside for running costs and these costs could include fuel, annual insurances and registration costs, ongoing servicing and maintenance to name a few.
 Your car allowance is designed to cover all of this, so you’ll need to keep that in mind when budgeting and looking at various vehicles.